 Seventeen-year-old Leopold Berry grapples with grief and unsettling visions inspired by his favorite television show.
 His journey takes a turn when he uncovers the truth about magic, leading him to realize he may be the chosen one destined to confront extraordinary challenges.
 As he navigates this newfound reality, Leopold must come to terms with his past and embrace his potential in a world where fantasy intertwines with his life.

+He fate of peculiardom hangs in the balance in this epic conclusion to the #1 bestselling Miss Peregrine's Peculiar Children series.
 The last thing Jacob Portman saw before the world went dark was a terrible, familiar face.
 Suddenly, he and Noor are back in the place where everything began - his grandfather's house.
 Jacob doesn't know how they escaped from V's loop to find themselves in Florida.
-But he does know one thing for certain- Caul has returned.
+But he does know one thing for certain: Caul has returned.
 After a narrow getaway from a blood-thirsty hollow, Jacob and Noor reunite with Miss Peregrine and the peculiar children in Devil's Acre.
 The Acre is being plagued by desolations - weather fronts of ash and blood and bone - a terrible portent of Caul's amassing army.
 Risen from the Library of Souls and more powerful than ever, Caul and his apocalyptic agenda seem unstoppable.
 Only one hope remains - deliver Noor to the meeting place of the seven prophesied ones.
 If they can decipher its secret location.
-Jacob and his friends will face deadly enemies and race through history's most dangerous loops in this thrilling page-turner, the final adventure in the beloved Miss Peregrine's Peculiar Children series.
+Jacob and his friends will face deadly enemies and race through history's most dangerous loops in this thrilling page-turner, the final adventure in the beloved Miss Peregrine's Peculiar Children series

-Having defeated the monstrous threat that nearly destroyed the peculiar world, Jacob Portman is back where his story began, in Florida.
-Except now Miss Peregrine, Emma, and their peculiar friends are with him, and doing their best to blend in.
-But carefree days of beach visits and normalling lessons are soon interrupted by a discovery-a subterranean bunker that belonged to Jacob's grandfather, Abe.
-Clues to Abe's double-life as a peculiar operative start to emerge, secrets long hidden in plain sight.
-And Jacob begins to learn about the dangerous legacy he has inherited-truths that were part of him long before he walked into Miss Peregrine's time loop.
-Now, the stakes are higher than ever as Jacob and his friends are thrust into the untamed landscape of American peculiardom-a world with few ymbrynes, or rules-that none of them understand.
-New wonders, and dangers, await in this brilliant next chapter for Miss Peregrine's peculiar children.
-Their story is again fully illustrated by haunting vintage photographs, but with a striking addition for this all-new, multi-era American adventure-full color.
+Things have started to get quite... peculiar...
+Having defeated the monstrous threat that nearly destroyed the peculiar world, Jacob Portman is back in Florida, where his story began.
+Joined by Miss Peregrine, Emma and their peculiar friends, life has become carefree.
+They spend days at the beach, and take part in 'normalling' lessons.
+But it's not meant to last.
+The discovery of Jacob's grandfather's subterranean bunker leads to clues about his double-life as a peculiar operative.
+Jacob begins to learn more about the dangerous legacy he's inherited, and the truths that were part of him long before he walked into Miss Peregrine's time loop.
+Now, the stakes are higher than ever as Jacob and his friends are thrust into the untamed landscape of American peculiardom - a world that none of them understand.
+New wonders, and dangers, await in this darkly brilliant next chapter for Miss Peregrine's Peculiar Children, illustrated with haunting vintage photographs- in full colour.
+Praise for the Miss Peregrine's Peculiar Children series: 'The popularity of the Miss Peregrine's book series cannot be overstated' Entertainment Weekly 'Creepy in the best way possible' The Guardian 'Readers searching for the next Harry Potter may want to visit Miss Peregrine's Home for Peculiar Children' CNN 'A thrilling, Tim Burton-esque tale with haunting photographs' USA Today

 With a madman on the loose and Miss Peregrine in peril, peculiar children Jacob Portman and Emma Bloom stage rescue missions, meet new allies, and face great dangers.
 Jacob discovers a powerful new ability, and soon he's diving through history to rescue his peculiar companions from a heavily guarded fortress.
 Accompanying Jacob on his journey are Emma Bloom, a girl with fire at her fingertips, and Addison MacHenry, a dog with a nose for sniffing out lost children.
 They'll travel from modern-day London to the labyrinthine alleys of Devil's Acre, the most wretched slum in all of Victorian England.
 It's a place where the fate of peculiar children everywhere will be decided once and for all.